erick-otenyo/wagtail-humanitarian-icons/README.md

 ```

 # Using the icon chooser
-To use the icon chooser, and an icon field to your wagtail page, and use the `IconChooserWidget`, widget for example:
+To use the icon chooser, add an icon field to your wagtail page, and use the `IconChooserWidget`, widget for example:

 ```python
 from django.db import models